The Home Affairs Bureau is responsible for formulating gambling

 2003 to finance preventive and remedial measures to address

-million each year in the coming five years.
+million each year within a four-year period.
 The Fund also

 welcomes donations from the public.
 For cheque and cash donations: